 - Digital Art & Design

-Students can join the Robotics Club which competes every year in a global competition.
+Students can join the Robotics Club which competes every year in a global robotics competition, FIRST.

 High school students provide technology support to the greater AIS community through the Genius Bar club.
 This organization is open to all high school students.